enspirit/rack-robustness/README.md

   end

   ##
-  # Some middleware here for logging, content lenght of whatever.
+  # Some middleware here for logging, content length of whatever.
   #
   # Those middleware might fail, even if unlikely.
   #